MichaelCurrin/dev-cheatsheets/cheatsheets/containers/docker/install.md

 Or continue to either the [Docker Desktop](#docker-desktop) or [Docker Engine](#docker-engine) instructions below.

-## Docker Desktop
+## Install Docker Desktop

 **Windows** and **macOS** only.
 For Linux, see [Docker Engine](#docker-engine) below.

 Recommended - install the Docker Desktop app.
-It also covers Docker CLI, so you don't have to install that separately.
+This also covers Docker CLI, so you don't have to install that separately.

+Warning - please see the license details as this can be used for personal projects fine but needs a paid license if used in your org.

+For info and links to download and install, see:

+- [Docker Desktop](https://docs.docker.com/desktop/) docs

+> Docker Desktop helps you build, share, and run containers easily on Mac and Windows as you do on Linux.
+Docker handles the complex setup and allows you to focus on writing the code

+### What you get

 Installing the app sets up a desktop app which handles updates and shortcut on the taskbar for quick access to a few things.
 Including switching between Kubernetes namespaces (like prod and dev).

 > Docker Desktop includes Docker Engine, Docker CLI client, Docker Compose, Notary, Kubernetes, and Credential Helper.

-For info and links to download and install, see:

-- [Docker Desktop](https://docs.docker.com/desktop/) docs
+### Install on your OS

+Linux solution is in development still.

-### macOS
+#### macOS

 Go to this page: